-Life is not possible without water.
 Water is a crucial resource for the natural environment, human beings, and business activities.
-At Glencore, we recognise access to water as a fundamental human right and strive to support equitable access to water.
-To achieve this, we implement leading sustainable water management systems throughout our global operations.
+We recognise access to water as a fundamental human right and strive to support equitable access to water through implementing sustainable water management systems at all our assets.

 Why this matters

-In areas with excessive water, operations can experience increased water management requirements and associated costs, such as dewatering and water treatment prior to discharge.
-Other water-related challenges can include extended periods of severe drought or flooding that may be further intensified by longer-term impacts arising from climate change.
+In areas with excess water, we experience increased water management requirements and associated costs, such as dewatering and water treatment prior to discharge.
+Wherever possible, our operations identify options to reduce impacts from water, such as improving surface water management design.

-We are committed to managing water responsibly, without adverse impacts on water quality or quantity, protecting the ecosystems in which we work, and supporting equitable access to water by all.
-We achieve this through the implementation of our global water governance, including the Strategic Water Framework and Water Management Guideline.
+We are committed to managing water responsibly, striving to minimise impacts on water quality or quantity, protecting the ecosystems in which we work, and supporting equitable access to water by all.
+We achieve this through implementing our global water governance, including our , that aligns with .

 - Understand our water catchment areas, baseline water conditions, and ecosystems

 - Assess our potential impacts on water resources, and identify risks and opportunities

 - Develop and implement water management plans to responsibly manage this important resource and reduce our water footprint

 - Improve our water management performance by monitoring compliance, setting targets, and continuously improving